SKGleba/IMCUnlock/README.md

    - A: paypal.me/skgleba (thx! ^_^)

  # Useful notes:
+- You should uninstall IMCUnlock from a external storage device i.e sony mc or sd2vita, because the risk of softlocking the vita is high.
 - You can not use unofficial enso mods that are not listed as "supported".
 - I recommend doing a backup of pd0:
 - The 300MB storage is in reality a ~250MB one.